12:02 am

 Recognizing the Signs and of Adult ADHD

 The symptoms of ADHD in adults can be more subtle than in children, often manifesting as chronic issues with organization, time management, and focus.
 Adults may struggle with completing tasks, frequently lose items, or have difficulty following through on commitments.
-Restlessness, impulsivity, and emotional dysregulation—such as irritability or swings—are also common.
-Because these symptoms can overlap with other conditions or be mistaken for , they are often overlooked or misinterpreted, delaying proper recognition and intervention.
+Restlessness, impulsivity, and emotional dysregulation—such as irritability or mood swings—are also common.
+Because these symptoms can overlap with other mental conditions or be mistaken for , they are often overlooked or misinterpreted, delaying proper recognition and intervention.

 Diagnosing ADHD in Adults: Key Considerations